mebishalnapit/the-newsmag/readme.txt

 == CHANGELOG ==
 = VERSION 0.9 =
 * Remove use of deprecated constant HEADER_TEXTCOLOR
+* Add support for WooCommerce 2.7's new gallery feature

 = VERSION 0.8 =
 * BxSlider updated to version 4.2.7